michal-harish/enrondata/README.md

 User mharis exists on my AWS account with admin permissions and my aws credentials are in ~/.ssh/aws-us-east-micro.pem

-Create m4.4xlarge instance in us-east-1 where the Enron snapshot is located (this is a paid instance because the block storage exceeds 30Gb)
+Create m4.2xlarge instance with 24Gb disk in us-east-1 where the Enron snapshot is located (this is a paid instance)

     > ssh -i ~/.ssh/aws-us-east-micro.pem ec2-user@ec2-54-237-177-250.compute-1.amazonaws.com